-Drug and alcohol consumption on college campuses is common.
-But colleges and universities have also stepped up their monitoring of campus drug and alcohol abuse.
-It is another area where the expansion of campus bureaucracies has extended the reach of the campus disciplinary system.
-This is why you cannot afford to proceed without a knowledgeable drug and alcohol violation defense lawyer on your side.
+Drug and alcohol use is common on college campuses, but what may seem like routine behavior can quickly lead to serious disciplinary action.
+Colleges and universities have intensified efforts to monitor and penalize alcohol and drug violations, often through overreaching campus disciplinary systems.
+This is why you cannot afford to proceed without an experienced drug and alcohol violation defense lawyer to protect your rights and your future.
 Even if what you are accused of is not a crime, as in the case of medical marijuana, campus administrators may still try to impose discipline.
 Contact Allen Harris to learn more about how our firm can assist you.

-Do I Need a Lawyer for a Drug and Alcohol Violation Defense on Campus?
+Do I Need a Lawyer for a Campus Drug or Alcohol Violation?

 Alcohol consumption is a common aspect of campus social life, even where students have not reached the legal drinking age.
 Most colleges have rules against underage drinking, and though they often do not enforce them with rigor, you are still at risk of serious consequences if the college or university decides to enforce these rules against you.
 For this very reason, if you find yourself in this situation, you need an experienced higher education lawyer who can fight on your behalf.